Hero image

 “No one gets surprised”

-Surprises within a business are usually bad.
-For example, sometimes designs are unavoidably late.
-But no one wants to find out at the last second.
-The earlier people know the faster they can plan around it.
-So this principle encourages early communication to prevent surprises.
+This principle encourages early communication to prevent surprises.
 It applies to everyone we work with, regardless of level.
 It even applies to how we think about customers, who also generally don’t like getting surprised either (think fees, bad experiences, expectations around interactions, etc).
 I even think about this principle in my personal life!

 “Go small vs unknowns”

-“New viewpoints solve problems”
+“Different viewpoints solve problems”

 Why principles?

 Principles help with independent decision making.
 Work is filled ambiguous situations—”Should I do X or Y?”.
 This is where principles can help.
 They give guidelines to decide which action to take, and provide rationale for the decision.
-The team member can confidently make a decision— “Well, this seems like a situation where ‘No one gets surprised’ applied, so I’m going to do Y”.
+The team member can confidently make a decision— “Well, this seems like a situation where ‘No one gets surprised’ applies, so I’m going to do Y”.

 Principles have exceptions

 Even really solid principles have exceptions.
 They’re not ultimate truths.
 For example, a big exception to “No one gets surprised” is nice surprises.
 Customers like nice surprises, like moments of delight or free stuff.
 It’s also great as a manager to surprise your team with something nice, like an afternoon off or some small treat.
+But even though they have exceptions, good principles will give us guidance in a lot of situations.

 Actionability

 A good principle suggests actions or helps decide between possible actions.
-For example, one designer, Jesse, noticed patterns on his team that led to some messy situations.
+For example, one designer, Jesse, noticed patterns on his team that were leading to some messy situations.
 He had an idea for a new principle, “Anticipate messes”.
 He worked with it for a bit, but it turned out to be missing something.
 It suggested just constantly scanning for messes—but not what to do about it.
 Jesse started paying attention to what helped, and found that over-communicating often defused potential issues.
 So Jesse suggested a new version of the principle: “When anticipating messes, default to more communication”.
 This new version told Jesse what to do about the messes.

 How to use principles with team members